Tarik4Rashid4/ANA/README.md

 /*
-The code contains two packages
+The project contains two packages:
 1- ANA.winrar in java.
 The code is designed by Hama Rashid, D. N.
 2- ana.zip, this is converted code matlab.